 But in some families, fathers spend a great deal of time with their children.

-And in some parts of the world, grandmothers, aunts, uncles, and siblings make substantial-— even crucial-—contributions to childcare.
+And in many parts of the world, grandmothers, aunts, uncles, and siblings make substantial--even crucial--contributions to childcare.

 In fact, among some modern-day foragers, like the Aka and Efe of central Africa, infants spend the much of the day being held by someone other than their mothers (Hewlett 1991; Konner 2005).